Deepika, Priyanka Fall Off Forbes Highest-Paid Actresses List; Scarlett Johansson At Top

 Reese Witherspoon, with earnings of USD 35 million (around Rs 250 crore) rounds up the first three slots.
 The fourth and fifth spots are taken by Nicole Kidman and Jennifer Aniston with earnings of $34 million and $28 million respectively.

-Akshay Kumar, is relatively doing better, with a ranking of 4 on the men's list.
+As far as Indian actors are considered, Akshay Kumar, is relatively doing better, with a ranking of 4 on the men's list.

 Coming back to our divas, Deepika Padukone is working on Chhapaak that traces the life of acid attack survivor Laxmi Aggarwal.
 She is also working on '83 alongside hubby Ranveer Singh, which is about India's victory in the 1983 cricket world cup.
 The movie is slated to hit screens in 2020.